Skip to content

 There is just as much danger in connecting emotionally and spiritually too deeply and too soon.
 Even something as seemingly benign as praying together can create dangerous intimacy if practiced too soon.
 (BTW, once you’ve reached the point where marriage is a serious possibility, you absolutely should be praying together.)

 This is a great case for group dating.
-Even if you’re the only couple in the group, going out with friends not only helps with the whole physical boundaries thing, but also nurtures all relationships involved.
-They get to know your sweetie, you get to see what kind of friends he hangs out with, and if things go south, you’re still surrounded by the people who loved you first.
+Going out with friends not only helps with the whole physical boundaries thing but it nurtures all relationships involved.
+They get to know your sweetie, you get to see what kind of friends she hangs out with.
+And if things go south, you’re still surrounded by the people who loved you first.
 The same goes for family.
 Bring him home once in a while so he can get to know your parents and siblings.

-But also, it goes a loooong way in preserving your other relationships if you occasionally tell your sweetie, “Sorry, I really need to hang with my sis tonight.
+It’s health to occasionally tell your sweetie, “Sorry, I really need to hang with my little brother tonight.
 Maybe we can do something Sunday afternoon?”
-He doesn’t need to be present every moment, and odds are, he has relationships to tend to on his end.
-So don’t spend every waking hour with each other!
+Odds are, she has relationships to tend to on her end as well.
+No need to spend every waking hour with each other!

-For nonissues like hair color, clothes you wear, who you hang out with, what hobbies you’re into, etc., look at why he or she wants you to change.
+For issues like hair color, clothes you wear, who you hang out with, or hobbies, however, look at why he or she wants you to change.
 Is it a control issue?
 Is she embarrassed by you?
 Maybe it’s time to rethink the relationship.
 But there are times when it’s worth changing to show you care.
-Maybe he’s a big-time athlete and you’re an artist who wouldn’t be caught dead at a game.
+Maybe he’s a serious athlete and you’re an artist who couldn’t care less about sports.
 Going to his football game and cheering him on would fill his love tank to the brim.

 Biblical Principles in Christian Dating